Ron Saxton: Early life and career

 Saxton was born and raised in Albany, Oregon.
 He graduated from Albany High School in 1972, earned a bachelor's degree from Willamette University in 1976, and a juris doctor at from University of Virginia School of Law in 1979.

 Saxton helped to co-found the Ater Wynne law firm in 1990.
 From 1990 to 2000 he served as the chairman of the firm.

 Political career

 Portland Public Schools

 In 1997, Saxton was elected to the Portland Public Schools Board serving through 2001, and served as its chair from 1998 to 2000.
 Saxton was also the founding president of the Portland Schools Foundation, a community-based organization that has raised over $30 million in private contributions in Oregon's largest school district.
-He has also chaired the Strategic Planning committee of the Cascade Pacific Council of the Boy Scouts, co-chaired the Oregon Higher Education Roundtable, and served on the board of the Saturday Academy, a science and math mentoring program for Oregon's youth.
+He has also chaired the Strategic Planning committee of the Cascade Pacific Council of the Boy Scouts, co-chaired the Oregon Higher Education Roundtable, and served on the board of the Saturday Academy, a science and math mentoring program for Oregon's youth..
+He also served on the Oregon Education Investment Board, Oregon Business Council education committee and served as education advisor to Gov. Kitzhaber.